-Providing employees with an on-site amenity such as onsite childcare, restaurants or shops reduces the need to drive for errands and acts as a complement to other types of incentives for ridesharing, taking transit, bicycling or walking.
-The type of on-site amenity provided is up to the discretion of the employer.
+Providing employees with an on-site amenity such as on-site childcare, restaurants or shops reduces the need to drive for errands and acts as a complement to other types of incentives for ridesharing, taking transit, bicycling or walking.
+The type of on-site amenity provided is up to the employer.